StoneVerve/lido-dao/README.md

 Because of this you need to go to [assignment](https://github.com/StoneVerve/lido-dao/tree/master/assignment) folder and install truffle using the command `npm install truffle`

-We deploy the contract to the *Gorli* testnet and we also some of the tests using the *Gorli* testnet, because of this you need to provide a private key corresponding to valid address on the *Gorli* testnet.
-The address also needs to have some ether in order to deploy the contract and to run tests.
-I recommend to have at least ** 5 ether**
+Since for the testing and deployment of the contracts we use the **Gorli** testnet you need to provide a private key corresponding to valid address on the *Gorli* testnet.
+The address provided also needs to have some ether in order to be able to run the tests and deployment script.
+I recommend to have around **5 ether**

 In order to provide the private key you need to access the file `truffle-config.js`